UPenn-CIT599/financial-report-analysis/README.md

 A project by Cryrus Cheng, Tim Culpan, and Angela Wen

 ## Setup - Java project FinancialReportAnalysis
-On the Eclipse IDE, Click Files>Open Projects from File System>Directory Point to the "FinancialReportAnalysis" Folder
-Select "FinancialReportAnalysis" in the Folder list Click FINISH
+- Open an IDE (Instructions below for Eclipse)
+- Select the final-project-financial-reporting-analysis folder as the workspace
+- Click Launch
-The Java project FinancialReportAnalysis should appear in the Package Explorer window
+- You will have the FinancialReportAnalysis project available in the Package Explorer.

 ## Setup - PDFBox
 Download the PDFBox .jar file here: https://pdfbox.apache.org/download.cgi It is the file labeled "pdfbox-app-2.0.15.jar"